-Our net loss totaled \$22.8 million for the period from September 15, 2005 (inception) through December 31, 2011.
-Such loss included \$5.7 million and \$5.3 million for the years ended December 31, 2011 and 2010, respectively.
-We do not currently generate revenues from any of our products, including those already cleared for commercial marketing by the FDA.
-While we anticipate generating revenue in 2012, we expect to continue to generate net losses in connection with the commercial launch of such FDA-cleared products and the continual development of our other products and technologies.
-Our research and development activities are budgeted to expand over time and will require further resources if we are to be successful.
-As a result, we believe we will likely continue to incur net losses for the near future.
+Our net loss totaled \$29.5 million for the period from September 15, 2005 (inception) through December 31, 2012.
+Such loss included \$6.7 million and \$5.7 million for the years ended December 31, 2012 and 2011, respectively.
+We do not currently generate significant revenues from any of our products, including those already cleared for commercial marketing by the FDA, and we believe we will likely continue to incur net losses for the foreseeable future.

-Year Ended December 31, 2011 Compared to Year Ended December 31, 2010
+Year Ended December 31, 2012 Compared to Year Ended December 31, 2011